pstivers3/kr/README.md

-kr
+kr-examples
 ==

-Exercises to "The C Programming Language," Kernighan and Ritchie, 2nd edition, paperback
+Examples in "The C Programming Language," Kernighan and Ritchie, 2nd edition, paperback.

+Many of the examples in the KR book are not compilable as written.
+These are complete, compilable versions of the examples.